-- The setting manager ensures that seat belts are provided on the coach and that booster seats and child safety seats are used as appropriate to the age of the children. - The maximum seating capacity of the coach or minibus is not exceeded. - Contracted drivers are not counted in ratios. - Public transport should always be ratio of 1-2 (unless agreed with the setting manager).
+- If coach hire is required for an outing, only reputable companies are used. - The setting manager ensures that seat belts are provided on the coach and that booster seats and child safety seats are used as appropriate to the age of the children. - The maximum seating capacity of the coach or minibus is not exceeded. - Contracted drivers are not counted in ratios. - Public transport should always be ratio of 1-2 (unless agreed with the setting manager).